sciolist/pellets/README.md

     pellets.defaultOptions = {
       parse: {
-        interpolator: '@'  // changes the interpolation string }
+        interpolator: '@',  // changes the interpolation string
+        bufferName: '__b'   // name of the array holding the output html }
     }